BCM-Neurosurgery/data-net-source/README.md

 this particular parser.
 Think of these are required arguments for the parser which will be different in virtually every parser deployment.

+All parsers require a `state_path`.
+This gives the directory in the local filesystem where the parser should store the upload state.

 In particular, these are broken down into `source`, `middle`, and `target`.
-`source` specifies settings for where the Checker should look for new files.
+  - `[parser.init.source]` specifies settings for where the Checker should look for new files.
-`target` specifies settings for where the uploader should move the data.
+  - `[parser.init.target]` specifies settings for where the uploader should move the data.
-`middle` specifies an intermediate storage location for files during processing, as well as any additional settings needed by the transformer.
+  - `[parser.init.middle]` specifies an intermediate storage location for files during processing, as well as any additional settings needed by the transformer.

 If no middle location is given, then the Uploader will use the information in source to locate and upload files identified by the checker.

-All parsers also require a `state_path`.
-This gives the directory in the local filesystem where the parser should store the upload state.

 Check each Mixin you plan to include in your parser for the settings they require.